Des Moines, Iowa: Government

 Des Moines operates under a council–manager form of government.
-The council consists of a mayor (Frank Cownie) and is elected in citywide vote, two at-large members, and four members representing each of the city's four wards.
+The council consists of a mayor who is elected in citywide vote, two at-large members, and four members representing each of the city's four wards.
 In 2014, Jonathan Gano was appointed as the new Public Works Director.
 In 2015, Dana Wingert was appointed as Police Chief.
 In 2018, Steven L. Naber was appointed as the new City Engineer.